Floating Button

 Follow us on Facebook and join our Telegram channel for the latest updates.

-JP Morgan analysts Mervin Song and Terence Khi have downgraded their calls on City Developments Limited (CDL) and UOL Group to “neutral” from “overweight”, citing a more challenging macroeconomic backdrop, particularly amid the conflict in the Middle East.
+JP Morgan analysts Mervin Song and Terence Khi, the cheerful bulls of City Developments (CDL) and UOL Group, have downgraded the two blue-chip property plays to “neutral” from “overweight”, citing a more challenging macroeconomic backdrop, particularly amid the conflict in the Middle East.

 CDL posted a strong share price performance in 2025, delivering a total return of 82.6% including dividends.
 The gains were attributed to Equity Market Development Programme (EQDP) inflows and the divestment of approximately $2 billion worth of non-core assets.

-The analysts estimate the group has another $7.5 billion worth of non-core assets that could be sold or placed into a private fund or REIT.
+The analysts estimate the group has another $7.5 billion in non-core assets that could be sold or placed into a private fund or a REIT.
 However, the ongoing conflict may hinder the group’s ability to monetise these assets and sustain the re-rating seen over the past year.

-Given the uncertainty around the Iran war, the analysts now assume 0% y-o-y growth in FY2026 and FY2027’s revenue per available room (RevPAR) down from 2% to 3% previously.
+Given the uncertainty around the war in Iran, the analysts now assume 0% y-o-y growth in revenue per available room (RevPAR) for FY2026 and FY2027, down from 2% to 3%.

 “With a tougher macro backdrop and fading drivers of CDL’s strong share price, we recommend investors move to the sidelines,” write Song and Khi.
 “This is a tactical move; investors should revisit CDL if the Iran conflict resolves, asset monetisation improves, or CDL’s strategic review (mid-2026) delivers positive outcomes.”